bernhardAxonIvy/doc/source/engine-guide/deployment/advanced/index.rst

   :linenos:

 See the
-:project-build-plugin-doc:`|axon-ivy| Project Build Plugin deploy documentation <deploy-to-engine-mojo.html>` for more information about the deployment properties.
+:project-build-plugin-doc:`Axon Ivy Project Build Plugin deploy documentation <deploy-to-engine-mojo.html>` for more information about the deployment properties.